-Watch a detailed video presentation about the Minnesota Fire Service Foundation Memorial to learn more about the design of the memorial.
+Watch a video about the Minnesota Fire Service Foundation Memorial to learn more about its background, design, and the September 2012 dedication event.

 To donate, send checks to Minnesota Fire Service Foundation c/o Flagship Bank, 7525 Office Ridge Road, Eden Prairie, MN 55344-3644 or donate online.
 For more information, visit facebook.com/MinnesotaFireServiceFoundation or email firstname.lastname@example.org.